 Many people would like to stay at home for as long as they can.
 The Local Authority and NHS have services designed to support independent living, some of which are FREE!

 This may provide Independent living with flexible care services.
 Schemes vary and may be privately rented, shared ownership, owned properties or have a social landlord.
 There may be shared living schemes in your area which can include living with support in a family home.

 Residential and Nursing Care Homes

 You may consider moving into a care or nursing home for a short time, for a period of convalescence or respite for yourself or a carer.
 A time of crisis may not be the right time to make a permanent move which may be premature or unaffordable in the long term.
 Be aware that needs may change and there may be other housing and care services and options that you didn’t know about.
 If a permanent move is needed to manage your care needs;

 Some homes provide help with personal care, others may provide care from a registered nurse, some do both and have ‘dual registration’ with the Care Quality Commission.
 There are homes that concentrate on rehabilitation and others that cater for specific needs for example; brain injury or a specific group of people such as ex service personnel.

-Please ask for an assessment of your care needs from the Local Authority and make sure that Continuing Healthcare has been considered if your care needs are primarily health or medical as this will mean your care will be free and can be paid wherever you receive the care, even in your own home.
+Please ask for an assessment of your care needs from the Local Authority and make sure that Continuing Healthcare has been considered if your care needs are primarily health as this will mean your care will be free and can be paid wherever you receive the care, even in your own home.

 If you aren’t sure about any of these things or would like an independent assessment please get in touch